pimlicolabs/pimlico-example/README.md

 Execute the following command to send a blank transaction to itself through the Pimlico RPC endpoint:

-`npx hardhat test-bundler --owner <OWNER ADDRESS> --nonce <ACCOUNT INDEX> --network <NETWORK NAME>`
+`npx hardhat test-bundler --owner <OWNER ADDRESS> --network <NETWORK NAME>`

-For example: `npx hardhat test-bundler --owner 0x0284EaFa1f47dff44112BDFeBB736B9e85B416c9 --nonce 0 --network goerli`
+For example: `npx hardhat test-bundler --owner 0x0284EaFa1f47dff44112BDFeBB736B9e85B416c9 --network goerli`

 This command will create a sender if necessary.